awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 ## Instances with AWS Inferentia<a name="aws-inferentia-instances"></a>

 These instances are designed to accelerate machine learning using [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/), a custom AI/ML chip from Amazon that provides high performance and low latency machine learning inference\.
-These instances are optimized for deploying Deep Learning \(DL\) models for applications, such as natural language processing, object detection and classification, content personalization and filtering, and speech recognition\.
+These instances are optimized for deploying deep learning \(DL\) models for applications, such as natural language processing, object detection and classification, content personalization and filtering, and speech recognition\.

 There are a variety of ways that you can get started:
 + Use SageMaker, a fully\-managed service that is the easiest way to get started with machine learning models\.
-For more information, see [Compile and deploy a TensorFlow model on Inf1 instances](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker_neo_compilation_jobs/deploy_tensorflow_model_on_Inf1_instance/tensorflow_distributed_mnist_neo_inf1.ipynb) on github\.
+For more information, see [Compile and deploy a TensorFlow model on Inf1 using Sagemaker Neo](https://introduction-to-inferentia.workshop.aws/inf1onsage/02sageintro.html)\.
 + Launch an Inf1 instance using the Deep Learning AMI\.
 For more information, see [AWS Inferentia with DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-inferentia.html) in the *AWS Deep Learning AMI Developer Guide*\.
 + Launch an Inf1 instance using your own AMI and install the [AWS Neuron SDK](https://github.com/aws/aws-neuron-sdk), which enables you to compile, run, and profile deep learning models for AWS Inferentia\.
 + Launch a container instance using an Inf1 instance and an Amazon ECS\-optimized AMI\.
 For more information, see [Amazon Linux 2 \(Inferentia\) AMIs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.